Gray Divorce is on the Rise. Financial Planning Can Help.

-Over the last several decades, there has been a rise in the number of females in the workforce.
+Over the last several decades, the number of females in the workforce has increased substantially.
 This development offers women, in particular, a unique opportunity to support themselves outside of marriage.
 Generally, women of past eras were financially dependent on their husband and did not have this option.
 What’s more?
 Research since the 1940’s has shown that women initiate divorce more than men.
 Why?
-It’s hard to pinpoint, there is no specific evidence to show women today are more unhappy than women of the past, but, one truth is self evident: modern women are certainly more financially independent.
+It’s hard to pinpoint, since there is no specific evidence to show women today are more unhappy than women of the past, but one truth is self evident: modern women are certainly more financially independent.

-How financial planning can help prevent gray divorce:
+How financial planning can help you avoid gray divorce:

 Question 1: When do we want to retire?

 This might seem like an easy question, but time is money.
 When it comes to retirement, the age you’d like to retire is a direct factor of how much money you need to be saving.
-It is necessary that you and your partner are on the same page about what is attainable for retirement age so neither party ends up disillusioned, leading to gray divorce.
+It is necessary that you and your partner are on the same page about what is attainable for retirement age so neither party ends up disillusioned.

 Question 2: What do we want to do in retirement?

 Couples that want to stay at home are going to require different financial means than couples who would like to travel the world after retirement.
-You and your spouse should discuss what you want to do with your retirement and think about how you will finance your adventures in retirement.
+You and your spouse should discuss what you want to do with your retirement and think about how you will finance your adventures.

 Question 3: What will our budget be in retirement?